Dettrax/Dettrax.github.io/README.md

 ## About Me

-I am currently pursuing a Master's in Data Science at the New Jersey Institute of Technology (NJIT) with a GPA of 3.75.
-My areas of expertise include Python, C++, machine learning, AI, neural networks, reinforcement learning, and more.
+I am currently pursuing a Master's in Data Science at the New Jersey Institute of Technology (NJIT), where I maintain a GPA of 3.75.
+My research focuses on advancing the field of machine learning and AI through innovative projects and applications.
+I specialize in Python, C++, machine learning, AI, neural networks, reinforcement learning, and more.

+At NJIT, I am part of a cutting-edge research team working on integrating state-space models with graph neural networks to enhance their predictive capabilities in dynamic environments.
+This work has led to significant improvements in model generalization, making it a cornerstone of my research endeavors.

+In addition to my academic pursuits, I engage in applied research, such as developing advanced predictive models for financial markets and improving disease prediction algorithms using deep learning techniques applied to FMRI data.

 - **LinkedIn:** [linkedin.com/in/ashish-pandey-005239315](https://www.linkedin.com/in/ashish-pandey-005239315/)
 - **GitHub:** [github.com/Dettrax](https://github.com/Dettrax)